remysheppard/gabby-the-tabby/content/articles/does-my-cat-like-me.md

 ### So how do you know if your cat likes you?

-We've already discussed [whether cats love us as parents](http://www.gabbythetabby.com/cat-think-im-mom-dad/), but we haven't discussed whether your cat likesyou as a roommate.
+We've already discussed [whether cats love us as parents](/cat-think-im-mom-dad/), but we haven't discussed whether your cat likes you as a roommate.

 Often this can be confusing because cats can be very protective of their alone time and will seek out places where they can get some good shut eye.